uchilaka/docs/guides/auth.md

 ## Token

 The Directus API returns a [JWT token](https://jwt.io/) on successful login.
 This token will always expire in 5 minutes.
+There are also static tokens for each user, though because these tokens don't change they should be used with caution.
+You can learn more about both of these types of tokens in [API Reference: Authentication](https://docs.directus.io/api/reference.html#authentication).

 ## SDK Login / Logout